mungitoperrito/python-projects/README.md

 # python-projects

-This repo contains scraps and artifacts of Python code.
+This repo contains utitity scripts.
+It also has code from learning sites.
+Some of this code is older and use Python v2.
+New code uses Python v3.

 - [Python for Everybody](py-for-everybody) - [Book site](https://www.py4e.com/html3/)
 - [TAU Test automation](test-automation-tau) - [Company site](https://testautomationu.applitools.com/)